 City of Aspen Water Department

 Qualified Water Efficient Landscaper Certification: https://www.qwel.net/

 The QWEL program is an EPA WaterSense labeled Professional Certification Program for Irrigation System Audits.
-QWEL graduates meet the requirements to perform third party water audits as specified in Aspen's Pilot Landscape Ordinance.
-QWEL professional certification provides landscape professionals with 20 hours of education on principles of proper plant selection for the local climate, irrigation system design and maintenance, irrigation system programming and operation and sustainable landscaping.The next QWEL training in Aspen will be offered in Spring 2019.
+QWEL graduates meet the requirements to perform third party water audits as specified in Aspen’s Pilot Landscape Ordinance.
+QWEL professional certification provides landscape professionals with 20 hours of education on principles of proper plant selection for the local climate, irrigation system design and maintenance, irrigation system programming and operation and sustainable landscaping.The next QWEL training in Aspen will be offered in Fall 2020.
 Dates will be confirmed shortly.
-You can learn more about the first QWEL training offered in Aspen this July here.
-For questions, or to request more information about upcoming QWEL courses, please contact Lee Ledesma by email at firstname.lastname@example.org or call 970.429.1975.
+You can learn more about QWEL training offered in Aspen here.
+For questions, or to request more information about upcoming QWEL courses, please contact Lee Ledesma by email at email@example.com or call 970.429.1975.